AFFINE CIPHER

 Main compute function

-The entry point performs the Euclidean divisions, checks coprimality, computes the inverse, and traces the back-substitution steps — all returned as a serialized ComputeResult:
+The entry point performs the Euclidean divisions, builds the transformation equations, checks coprimality, computes the inverse, and traces the back-substitution steps — all returned as a serialized ComputeResult:

 #[wasm_bindgen]